RageProject/5.4.7-Wow-source/README.md

-Updated by ZIE on this Source and use for public user !!
+Updated by ZIE and use for public user !!
+I not give any support in this Source.. any error fix by your self.

 # WoWSource Core ??
 LOL

 ##Project General Information

-MOP5.4.8 Emulator - V1
+MOP 5.4.8 Emulator - V1

 - Level 90
 - Fixes Daily